GoldenMinerNetwork/nockchain-wallet/README.md

 **1. Why generate a new v1 address?**

 After block height **39000**, only **v1 addresses** can receive transactions.
 Please set your v1 address to ensure normal transfers.
+Settlements made before block height 39000 will continue to be sent to your v0 address, while those made afterward will be sent to your configured v1 address.

 **2. When should I update my wallet address?**